 What if the weather is bad?

-As with most large events, Brewers of Indiana Guild beer fests are held rain, snow, or shine and no refunds will be given, so please dress and prepare accordingly.
+As with most large events, Guild festivals are held rain, snow, or shine and no refunds will be given, so please dress and prepare accordingly.

 Can Designated Drivers drink alcohol?